-The West Virginia Folklife Apprenticeship Program offers a $3,500 award to West Virginia master traditional artists or tradition bearers working with qualified apprentices on a year-long in-depth apprenticeship in their cultural expression or traditional art form.
-These apprenticeships of traditional music, dance, craft, foodways, storytelling, and more—in any cultural community in the Mountain State—facilitate the transmission of techniques and artistry of the forms as well as their histories and traditions.
-Artists and their proposed apprentice must apply together.
+The West Virginia Folklife Apprenticeship Program supports traditional artists working with dedicated apprentices on a yearlong apprenticeship in their cultural expression or traditional art form.
+These apprenticeships of traditional music, dance, craft, foodways, storytelling, and more—in any cultural community in the Mountain State—facilitate the transmission of techniques and artistry as well as their histories and traditions.

 Read posts about the West Virginia Folklife Apprenticeship Program and meet past and current apprentice teams here.

-On April 19, 2022, The West Virginia Folklife Program hosted a showcase at the historic MacFarland-Hubbard house in Charleston to celebrate midwife Angelita Nixon of Putnam County and her apprentice Christine Weirick of Fayette County, West Virginia.
+In 2022, the West Virginia Folklife Program hosted a showcase at the historic MacFarland-Hubbard house in Charleston to celebrate midwife Angelita Nixon of Putnam County and her apprentice Christine Weirick of Fayette County, West Virginia.
 As participants of the 2020-2021 West Virginia Folklife Apprenticeship Program, they explored the creative expression and storytelling aspects of homebirth midwifery.

 Find all the Folklife Apprenticeship videos here on YouTube.